 Going by that definition, there is a little bit of industrial maintenance everywhere.
 However, we can still identify industries that rely on it much more than others like:

 energy industry (oil, gas, mining, electric power industry)

 It is interesting to note two things these industries have in common: they all work with heavy equipment that incur big capital expenditures; maintenance costs make a large chunk of their operational budget.
 In simpler terms, they spend a lot of money on asset maintenance.

 Industrial maintenance has to deal with a lot of moving parts, both literally and figuratively.
-Below you can find four actionable tips you should concentrate on if you wish to maximize the positive effects of industrial maintenance.
+Below you can find four actionable tips you should concentrate on to maximize the positive effects of industrial maintenance.

 1) Run a proactive maintenance program

 You can’t talk about effective maintenance if most of your maintenance activities revolve around fixing things that are already broken.